OpenWaterAnalytics/epanet-msx/Readme.md

 Notes:
 Make sure that MSX_init() is called after everything is added, this must be done before any simulations are done.
 MSX_init() also must be called before Hydraulics are set.
+It is important that when calling the add functions or the set size function that the network related calls (addNode, addTank, addLink, etc.) are called before the species related calls (addSpecies, addParameter, addTerm, etc.).

 ## Building